MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-troubleshoot.md

 > [!div class="mx-imgBorder"]
 > ![File sharing not set up](media/teams-error-file-sharing.png "File sharing not set up")

 This record has not been connected to a Teams channel.
-Select the URL to go to the Dynamics 365 for Customer Engagement apps for Teams and pin the record to a channel as documented in [Collaborate with Teams](teams-collaboration.md).
+Select the URL to go to the Dynamics 365 Teams app and pin the record to a channel as documented in [Collaborate with Teams](teams-collaboration.md).